 Cindy Murphy, Executive Director

-Aileen Tschirlig has been with CLC since 2008 and has 10 years' experience working with individuals with Autism Spectrum Disorders.
+Aileen Tschirlig, M.S., has been with CLC since 2008 and has 13 years' experience working with individuals with Autism Spectrum Disorders.
 Her experiences include working with students from 3 — 21 years of age and with their families.
-Ms. Tschirlig has participated in various roles during her tenure at CLC from Instructor/Data Analyst/Home Programmer to Trainer and now as the center's Co-Director of Education.
-Ms. Tschirlig holds a Bachelor of Arts degree in Sociology from Shippensburg University and is working towards her Master’s Degree in Psychology with a specialization in Applied Behavior Analysis from Capella University.
-She is currently completing the required coursework and supervision hours to achieve the Board Certified Behavior Analyst credential.
+Ms. Tschirlig has participated in various roles during her tenure at CLC from Instructor/Data Analyst/Home Programmer to Trainer, Co-Director of Education and now as the center's Co-Clinical Director.
+Ms. Tschirlig holds a Bachelor of Arts degree in Sociology from Shippensburg University and a Master’s Degree in Psychology with a specialization in Applied Behavior Analysis from Capella University.

 Management / Office Staff